Instructor: Tim Whitney

 Course Link: Grant Writing for Nonprofits and Freelance Writers

 The course Grant Writing for Nonprofits and Freelance Writers is the first of several Udemy courses related to grant writing and proposal development that will be reviewed as part of the Peak Proposals blog.

 Udemy offers more than 30,000 courses on a diverse range of topics, from yoga to accounting.
 Unlike lynda.com, which is membership based, Udemy's courses are purchased individually and range in price from free up to $300, with an average price of $75/course.
 Udemy offers significant discounts periodically--such as 40% off select courses--which you can learn about if you register with them.
 Once you purchase a course, you will have lifetime access to it.

 Grant Writing for Nonprofits and Freelance Writers is directed toward new or inexperienced grant writers.
-The course is primarily about creating boilerplate text, which is language you can use, with a little tweaking, over and over again for different grant applications.
-The course includes actionable tips on how to write clear and persuasive boilerplate text that will "make your case" for funding; Mr. Whitney also demonstrates the principles in action by showing sample boilerplate through the lens of a fictitious nonprofit.
+The course is primarily about creating boilerplate text, which is text you can use, with a little tweaking, over and over again for different grant applications.
+The course includes actionable tips on how to write clear and persuasive boilerplate text that will "make your case" for funding; Mr. Whitney demonstrates the principles in action by showing sample boilerplate through the lens of a fictitious nonprofit.

 The course is divided into four major topics:

 - Successful Applications Start to Finish